reasonml/reason-react/FUTURE.md

 Like HISTORY.md, but for planned future versions and subject to change.
 The vocabulary here uses the past tense, to pretend that the versions are already published.

+# 0.4.3

+- Move artifacts generation back out-of-source.
+Sorry for the churn.

 # Medium/Long-term

 - Static tree (prevents top-level component switching, enables destructuring of owned tree).